 You will have the iterative support of Academic Development (AD) throughout your course to enable you confidently to manage the purely academic challenges of your study, and address the diverse technical requirements of your assignments.
 AD will be available not only as a regular taught component of your study timetable, but in the form of self-study materials available via your module hubs/websites etc. and as ad-hoc one-to-one or small group sessions, which can usually be arranged at short notice.

-- Develop a foundational understanding of key areas of Business Management, including leadership, finance, marketing and digital business
+- develop a foundational understanding of key areas of Business Management, including leadership, finance, marketing and digital business; and

 - Work-Based Learning One